DuarteSJ/NoteIST/REPORT.md

 *Fully Trusted*:
 - Client-side application when running on user's machine
 - User's private key and local master key
-- Database Server (DBServer)
-  - Stores and maintains integrity of users' public keys
-  - Critical for the security of note sharing

 *Partially Trusted*:
 - Application Server (AppServer)
   - Trusted for authentication and message delivery
   - Not trusted with note contents or keys
   - Responsible for enforcing access control and versioning
+- Database Server (DBServer)
+  - Trusted on storing and maintaining integrity of users' public keys
+  - Not trusted with note content or keys

 *Untrusted*:
-- Network communications (protected by TLS)
+- Network communications (protected by TLS and signatures)
 - Other users' machines
 - Stored encrypted data on disk
 - Other users (even those with legitimate access to shared notes)